 Today, Will Curran will walk you through everything you need to know about this equipment.
 What are the features?
 What do you need this for?
 Should you upgrade to a more complex version, or stick to what you already have?
 These are some of the topics our awesome host is going to cover on this episode.
-Buckle up and press play, we’re going to video switchers learning party!
+Buckle up and press play, we’re going to video switchers’ learning party!

-Video Transcription – How Video Switchers Work
+How Video Switchers Work

-What’s going on everybody?
-It’s Will Curran from Endless Events, and welcome back to another Whiteboard Wednesday.
-Today, we’re talking about how do video switchers work.
 A video switcher is a piece of equipment that’s very common in corporate events and any type of video broadcast at all.
 Chances are if you have laptops or cameras, chances are you have a video switcher at your event, whether you knew that or not.

 Video Switchers: What Are They & What Do They Do?

-A video switcher looks something like this, this is an amazing artist representation of what a video switcher looks like.
+A video switcher looks something like this.
+This is an amazing artist representation of what a video switcher looks like.
 You have some knobs and buttons.
 Most of this stuff, you don’t even have to worry about but what you do know is that essentially on the back of it has a bunch of inputs, similar to kind of a TV where you have HDMI inputs, you have maybe VGA inputs, or maybe a composite, BNC, I think we’ve done a Whiteboard Wednesday on video cables.
 If we haven’t, that’s probably going to be coming out real soon.